KonkerLabs/konker-platform/README.md

 ## Pre-requisites
 Konker Platform runs and compiles on Java 8.

-It has a compile-time dependency on Lombok (see below) and runtime dependencies on Eclipse Jetty, MongoDB, Redis and Mosquitto.
+It has a compile-time dependency on Lombok (see below) and r untime dependencies on Eclipse Jetty, MongoDB, Redis and Mosquitto.

+## Minimal Hardware requisites
+### To run with maven
+- Quadcore CPU
+- 8 GB of memory

+### To run as container with Kubernetes
+- 10 Vcore
+- 8GB of memory

 ### Dependencies
 #### Lombok